timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-07
+# Today is 2019-08-08

 ## Objectives for the day:

-- Cleanup warnings
+- Add tbSystem::CreateDirectoryPath()
-- Fix bugs
+- Add tbSystem::GetSavePath()
-- Make game awesome
+- Remove penalties from Turbo Boom to swap with more casual slow-down.

 # Purpose

-- Fix the leaderboards, to get closer to releasing second alpha test.
+- Fix major bug on Linux and macOS systems.
+- Test the actual game design with slow-downs.